One of the most accomplished all-round pickups on sale

 Four-wheel drive is standard-fit on all but the entry-level Visia King Cab model.

-A completely new electronically controlled system, this has three settings labelled 2Hi, 4Hi, and 4Lo.
+This electronically controlled system has three settings labelled 2Hi, 4Hi, and 4Lo.
 The 2Hi system is for normal road conditions, 4Hi is for wet road, gravel tracks and other moderately slippery surfaces, while 4Lo is for more extreme and muddy conditions.